 Our doors will remain open and we have gloves, disinfectant and hand sanitizer to support anyone on staff who would like to further clean their workspace.

 Asked that anyone on our team who has a fever and/or symptoms of acute respiratory illness must stay home and not come to work until they are free of fever (e.g. 100F or lower) or any other symptoms for at least 24-hours, without the use a fever-reducing or other symptom-altering medicine (e.g. cough suppressants).

 Asked teammates if a family member is sick with an acute respiratory illness, the employee may not return to work until 14 days after the family member became symptomatic.

-A mandatory 14-day quarantine for all staff if in the event someone at Reflections of Trinity tests positive for COVID-19/Coronavirus.
+A mandatory 14-day quarantine for any staff member of Reflections of Trinity or volunteer that tests positive for COVID-19/Coronavirus.

 Our Community Plan

 We are working on contingency plans to keep the community’s best interest first.
 We will: